Undergraduate Course Descriptions

 Through a range of field exercises and classroom guests, this course will introduce students to the rich religious history of Harlem, while also challenging them to document and analyze the diversity of Harlem's contemporary religious scene.

-This course introduces students to the cultural history of magic: as an idea, as a practice, and as a tool with which to wield power and induce wonder.
+This course introduces students to the cultural history of magic: as an idea, as a practice, and as a tool with which wield power and induce wonder.
 Magic, as we will explore, is a modern concept, the contours of which have been shaped by its relations with religion and science, always against larger backdrops—of the Enlightenment, Romanticism, (post) colonialism, and (post) secularism.
 Readings are drawn from philosophy, anthropology, religious studies, sociology, drama, literature, history, history of science, and political theory.
+Cases and readings focus on everything from medieval England to post-socialist Mozambique.
+Throughout the term, a recurring theme will be whether, and to what extent, magic is incompatible with modernity—or, actually, integral to its constitution.

 An exploration of alternative theoretical approaches to the study of religion as well as other areas of humanistic inquiry.
 The methods considered include: sociology, anthropology, philosophy, hermeneutics, psychoanalysis, structuralism, genealogy, and deconstruction.
 (Previous title: Juniors Colloquium)